Executive Director: Fran Rudoff

 Director, Outreach & Communications: Claire Brassil

-Claire works with artists to organize Watershed’s summer residency sessions and workshops, and serves as the point of contact for those interested in participating in these programs.
-Additionally, she directs Watershed’s marketing and outreach work and designs print collateral.
+Claire works with artists to organize Watershed’s summer residency sessions and workshops.
+Additionally, she directs Watershed’s marketing and outreach work and designs the Center’s digital and print collateral.

 Associate Director, Development & Special Events: Courtney Norian